IsaKiko/D3-visualising-data/09-d3exit.md

 This line listens to all checkboxes that have the class `region_cb`.
 Every time a checkbox's status changes from checked to unchecked or unchecked to checked, the following function is executed.

 Inside this function, we want to decide what happens based on which of the checkboxes got checked or unchecked.
 The first step to doing this is to read out the value of the checkbox.
 We set this value to the region string earlier.
-Reading it can be done using the `this` keyword. `this` inside a function refers to the element through which the function got called, in our case the checkbox.
+Reading it can be done using the `this` keyword. `this` inside a callback function refers to the element through which the function got called, in our case the checkbox.

 ~~~{.js}
 var type = this.value;